ycpcs/cs335-spring2025/syllabus/index.md

 Homework assignments will be derived from the lab activities conducted during class and may include both written and programming components.
 While collaboration is encouraged, each student must submit their own solutions to demonstrate their understanding of the material.

+Assignments and labs will be posted on the course web page,  [https://ycpcs.github.io/cs335-spring2025](<https://ycpcs.github.io/cs335-spring2025>).
 All homework assignments will be submitted as a __single .pdf__ to <a href="https://cs.ycp.edu/marmoset/">https://cs.ycp.edu/marmoset/</a>.
 If you have handwritten solutions, PLEASE USE A SCANNER APP to generate the .pdf.
 You are responsible for ensuring your submission and screenshots are legible.

 <!-- **You MUST make a legitimate attempt to complete every homework assignment.** I reserve the right to fail any student who does not make a good faith effort to complete all of the homework assignments. -->